cliffano/datagen/README.md

 Multi-process data file generator.

-This is handy when you want to generate large test data file (e.g. XMLs, JSONs), over multiple processes, utilising the available CPU cores on your machine.
+This is handy when you want to generate large test data files (e.g. XMLs, JSONs, CSVs), over multiple processes, utilising available CPU cores on your machine.

 Installation
 ------------